aegis-icons/misc/style_guide.md

 <details>
 <summary>
   <samp><ins>
-    Name for the button to open and close the details
+    This is details block's clickable object to open / close the text
   </ins></samp>
 </summary>